OpenVIS: Open-vocabulary Video Instance Segmentation

 \subsection{Video Instance Segmentation}

-Video instance segmentation was initially introduced by~\cite{yang2019video}.
-There are two main prevailing paradigms for VIS: offline approaches and online approaches.
+There are two main prevailing paradigms for Video Instance Segmentation~\cite{yang2019video}: offline approaches and online approaches.
 Offline approaches such as VisTR~\cite{wang2021end}, Mask2Former-VIS~\cite{cheng2021mask2former}, and SeqFormer~\cite{wu2021seqformer}, take the whole video as input and utilize instance queries to predict the instance sequence of the entire video or clip in a single step.
 Despite the high performance on popular datasets, the requirement of the whole video limits the application of offline methods, especially for long video and on-going video scenarios.
-Online approaches like MaskTrack R-CNN~\cite{yang2019video}, MaskProp~\cite{bertasius2020classifying}, MinVIS~\cite{huang2022minvis}, IDOL~\cite{wu2022idol}, GenVIS~\cite{heo2023genvis}, and DVIS~\cite{zhang2023dvis} independently process each frame to obtain all the mask proposals and their corresponding categories and then track these instance proposals by post-processing methods.
+Online approaches like MaskTrack RCNN~\cite{yang2019video}, MaskProp~\cite{bertasius2020classifying}, MinVIS~\cite{huang2022minvis}, IDOL~\cite{wu2022idol}, and DVIS~\cite{zhang2023dvis} independently process each frame to obtain all the mask proposals and their corresponding categories and then track these instance proposals by post-processing methods.
 Our approach also builds on this way which provides us with more flexibility and convenience in predicting potential mask proposals and using InstCLIP for instance classification.